 The Need for Feed

-Before picking up your new horse, ask what he is currently eating.
+Before buying or adopting your new horse and picking him up, ask what he is currently eating.
 Does he get any grain or sweet feed?
 Alfalfa or grass hay?
 It’s very important not to suddenly change a horse’s diet because it can cause him to colic.

 If you will be switching your horse to a different type of hay or grain, do so gradually.
 Spend at least a week giving him 50 percent of his old food and 50 percent of his new food.
 This allows his body to adjust instead of having a sudden shock.